RedPointGlobal/redpoint-rpi/docs/readme-values.md

 ## Generating Your Overrides

-Use the **Helm Assistant Web UI** at [rpi-helm-assistant.redpointcdp.com](https://rpi-helm-assistant.redpointcdp.com) to build your overrides.
+Use the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) to build your overrides.
 Select your platform, configure features, and download the YAML.
 See the [Greenfield Guide](greenfield.md) for the full deployment workflow.

 ## How Merging Works